TheCloudTheory/arm-estimator/README.md

 * Allows for generating output as an artifact for further processing

 ## Installation
-ARM Cost Estimator can be download as ZIP package containing a single executable file.
+ACE can be download as ZIP package containing a single executable file.
 Check releases to find the most recent version download URL.

 ## Usage
 You can use the project with both ARM Templates and (indirectly) with Bicep files.
 Due to limitation of Azure What If API, your Bicep definitions must be transformed to ARM Templates before you can use them with ARM Cost Estimator.
 This can be done with a simple command: